Toni Wolff: Biography

 In addition, after being the first woman elected to the executive committee of the Psychologischer Club Zürich, Wolff was elected president of the club, serving in that office for a total of 21 years.
 Prior to the publication of Jung's Collected Works, she acted as a senior editor for Jung's papers, collating and preparing them for wider dissemination.
 Beyond her signature essay on the four feminine structural forms, she wrote several other papers, most of them geared toward educating the growing number of students who came to Zurich to learn about the field of analytical psychology.
 When the C. G. Jung Institute of Zurich opened in 1948, Wolff taught training seminars for the analytical candidates.

-In her later years, Wolff suffered from severe arthritis, possibly stemming from her volunteer military service in neutral Switzerland during World War II.
+In her later years, Wolff had severe arthritis, possibly stemming from her volunteer military service in neutral Switzerland during World War II.
 She also smoked all of her life, which took its toll on her health.
 Wolff died suddenly on 21 March 1953, of unknown causes, possibly a heart attack, at the age of 64.
 Her final resting place is in Zurich's Enzenbühl cemetery.